getstoix/template-dataflow-python/README.md

 When using [Dataflow runner](https://hub.docker.com/r/stoix/dataflow-runner/), `stoix_scheduled` is automatically set and other pipeline options can be added as described in the [Dataflow runner](https://hub.docker.com/r/stoix/dataflow-runner/) README.

-## Test our code
+## Test the code

-We use [Tox](https://tox.wiki/en/latest/index.html) to locally format, test and lint our code.
+[Tox](https://tox.wiki/en/latest/index.html) is used to format, test and lint the code.
 Make sure to install it with `pip install tox` and then just run `tox` within the project folder.

 ## Run pipeline